Private School Admission

 Is Private School Right for You?

-Avalon Admission firmly believes that gaining admission to the best private schools can be life-changing.
-The key to a successful private school experience is identifying schools that fit your interests, values, goals, and expectations.
 Many private schools offer a deeply enriching academic experience with more high-level courses like AP (Advanced Placement) or other challenging curricula.
 Many private schools have vast resources and myriad traditions that create a strong sense of community and belonging.
 Extracurricular activities include music, art, theatre, dance, exploration, religion, student-run clubs, academic organizations, social events, and a wide variety of sports.
-Most private schools also offer smaller classes and open access to teachers.
+Most private schools also offer smaller, discussion-based classes and open access to teachers.
 These factors are common differentiators between public and private schools.
 Further, guidance counselors at most private schools have smaller caseloads, which means more time to advise each student on school issues and college admission.

 Frequently Asked Questions About Private School